uozuAho/blog/content/blog/20231105_why_is_c_faster_than_csharp.md

     -fno-trapping-math -fassociative-math
 ```

-We'll modify this slightly to make the objdump output easier to understand:
+I modified this slightly to make the objdump output easier to understand:
-- remove `-s` to keep symbol information
+- removed `-s` to keep symbol information
-- remove `-static`, so that external library code is not included in the executable
+- removed `-static`, so that external library code was excluded from the executable
-- add `-g` to add debugging information
+- added `-g` to add debugging information

+This didn't affect the speed of the program.

 ```sh
 # compile the program